 Months of entry

-· University of Glasgow’s Electronic and Electrical Engineering is consistently ranked amongst the top 10 in the UK and top 5 in Scotland, recently achieving 1st in Scotland and 4th in the UK (Guardian University Guide 2015).
+- Electronic and Electrical Engineering at the University of Glasgow is consistently highly ranked recently achieving 1st in Scotland and 4th in the UK (Complete University Guide 2017).

 - Computer communications

 - Digital signal processing

 - Micro- and nano-technology

 - Microwave and millimetre wave circuit design

 - Power electronics and drives

 - To complete the MSc degree you must undertake a project worth 60 credits.

 - The project will integrate subject knowledge and skills that you acquire during the MSc programme.